Welkin-Y/cc-mini/README.md

 The companion's personality is generated by Claude on first hatch and persists permanently.
 Stats influence behavior: high Snark = sarcastic, high Patience = supportive, high Chaos = unpredictable.

+---

-## KAIROS
+## KAIROS — Memory System

+> **Advanced feature** — fully implemented in the codebase, not formally released.

-The assistant can remember information across sessions, and automatically consolidate memories over time.
+The assistant can remember information across sessions and automatically consolidate memories over time.

-**Slash commands:**
+### Slash commands

 | Command | Description |
 |---------|-------------|